 The best of the salmon and sea trout fishing on the River Dee is located at the lower end of the river below Cappogue Bridge to Ballynagassan.
-This stretch of river is under the control of the Dee and Glyde Development Association and comprises approximately 4 ½ miles of prime salmon and sea trout waters.
+This stretch of river is under the control of the Dee and Glyde Fishing Development Association and comprises approximately 4½ miles of prime salmon and sea trout waters.
 Fishing must be consistent with the current rules and regulations as set out by the Association and with the salmon and sea trout regulations.
 Top salmon spots include the bathing pool pumpuhouse pools 1 & 2 and the stretch at Willistown to the Weir.
 Sea trout fishing can be good at the Bathing pool, Farrahers and Willistown.

 Location: Co.
 Louth, Meath and Co.
 Cavan.
 The main towns and villages are Annagassan, Ardee, Nobber and Kilmainhamwood.

-Salmon & Sea trout: 1st February to 30th September,
+Salmon & Sea trout: Normally 1st February to 30th September.

-- It is prohibited to use any fish hooks, other than single barbless hooks
+- It is prohibited to use any fish hooks, other than single or double barbless hooks

-- It is prohibited to use worms as bait in angling for all species of fish
+- Downstream of Cappogue Bridge it is prohibited to use worms as bait in angling for all species of fish

 Sea Trout: Teal, blue & silver, black pennell, butcher, alexander, bibio, peter ross conemara black,watsons fancy.